 - the start date and end date of the claim

-- the full amounts that you’re claiming for including:
+- the full amounts of employee wages you’re claiming for

 - your phone number

 You also need to provide (where applicable) your:

 - name (or the employer’s name if you’re an agent)

 - Self Assessment unique taxpayer reference